To Top

 What tax rate do DFS operators pay?

-One of the biggest changes to Michigan DFS came in 2023, when state regulators approved rules prohibiting pick’em-style fantasy contests.
-Those contests allowed players to select multiple athletes and predict whether each would go over or under a projected stat total.
+One of the biggest changes to Michigan DFS came in 2023, when state regulators approved rules prohibiting pick ’em-style fantasy contests.
+Those contests let players select multiple athletes and predict whether each would go over or under a projected stat total.

-The Michigan Gaming Control Board determined that these products looked too much like prop wagers found in traditional sports betting.
+The MGCB determined that these products looked too much like prop wagers found in traditional sports betting.
 As a result, fantasy operators in Michigan can no longer offer contests built around picking overs and unders on player projections.

-That rule change affected operators such as PrizePicks, Underdog, and other companies that had built their products around pick’em-style fantasy games.
+That rule change affected PrizePicks, Underdog, and other companies that had built their products around pick’em-style fantasy games, including Sleeper, Dabble, and Fliff.
 Traditional DFS contests, including those offered by DraftKings and FanDuel, remain legal.

 For players, the distinction is fairly simple.
-If you want to build a fantasy lineup and compete against other users, legal DFS sites are still available.
-If you want to bet on player props, you’ll need to use a licensed Michigan sportsbook.
+If I want to build a fantasy lineup and compete against other users, legal DFS sites are still available.
+If I want to bet on player props, I need a licensed Michigan sportsbook instead.

 Final thoughts about Michigan daily fantasy sports

 Daily fantasy sports remain legal and regulated in Michigan, but the market looks different than it did a few years ago.
-DraftKings and FanDuel continue to lead the way, while pick’em-style fantasy contests are no longer permitted under state rules.
-For players who prefer lineup-building and contest strategy to regular sports wagering, Michigan daily fantasy sports still provide a fun and legal option.
+DraftKings and FanDuel continue to lead the way, while pick ’em-style fantasy contests are no longer permitted under state rules.
+For players who prefer lineup-building and contest strategy to regular sports wagering, Michigan daily fantasy sports still give me a fun and legal option to recommend.

 About the Author